Things to do...

-Les Porquerolles (close to Hyères) (145KM/2H20min incl of a 15min hydro-foil trip from the main land) is a full day away and worth every minute of it, but you need to get going early in the morning especially if you are visiting in the summer season!
+Les Porquerolles (close to Hyères) (145KM/2H40min...incl of a 15min hydro-foil trip from the main land) is a full day away and worth every minute of it, NB! but you need to get going early in the morning especially if you are visiting in the summer season!
 The island is so beautiful, and the colour of the sea is pure aqua.
-No cars are allowed on the island only pedal bikes.
+No cars, apart from deliverely vans, are allowed on the island...only pedal bikes.
 There are a few restaurants, but also some sandwich shops where you can buy your lunch and drinks.
 You can rent bikes, so you might just go that little further and find just a spot somewhere on the sandy beach, where you can enjoy your baguette and drinks as well as a swim in that clear beautiful water.
-Check the time table, so you know what time the boat is sailing back to the main land...and don’t forget your sun lotion, maybe a good book or iPad and your 'camera' – and then just enjoy yourselves!
+Check the time table, so you know what time the boat is sailing back to the main land...and don’t forget your sun lotion, maybe a good book or iPad and your camera – and then just enjoy yourselves!

-The timings and distances are to help you a little, so the below list might make it easier for you to decide where to go...just remember most of the little pretty Provençal roads are not straight, so a few kilometers might take longer than you have anticipated, whatever any of the online maps and/or your GPS might tell you, as these are not always correct, but we suggest you also bring a good map, never rely completely on your GPS...☺
+The timings and distances are to help you a little, so the below list might make it easier for you to decide where to go...just remember most of the little pretty Provençal roads are not straight, so a few kilometers might take longer than you have anticipated, whatever any of the online maps and/or your GPS might tell you, as these are not always correct, but we always suggest you might also bring a good map, never rely completely on your GPS here in Provence...☺

 Some of the distances might seem a bit far, but there is so much to see while you try to get there, and you simply forget how many kilometers and how long you have been driving, and you are on holiday, so... this is how we have found a lot of lovely places, just driving along those beautiful Provencal roads, and before you know it, there’s yet another lovely village to visit...

-We hope that you will come and enjoy our apartment and have a wonderful holiday and we or our agent will be at the Pont Royal gates to welcome you...enjoy...☺
+We hope that you will come and enjoy our little B&B and have a wonderful holiday...☺